 Congress reaches deal on Covid relief stimulus.

-Retirement savings plans see big changes, tax and administrative implications with SECURE Act 2.0
+SECURE 2.0: Retirement savings plan changes, drafting error, tax and administrative implications

 As expected, Congress – with bi-partisan support – has passed legislation that will have far-reaching implications for retirement plan savings plans.
 This article covers several topics about SECURE 2.0, including: